George Mallory: 1909–10: Interim

 In October 1909, the painter Simon Bussy, whose wife Dorothy was the sister of Lytton and James Strachey, invited Mallory to spend the winter with them at their villa in Roquebrune in the Alpes-Maritimes.

 Mallory, who had recently received a small family inheritance, accepted their offer and travelled to France in early November to stay with them.

-He stayed in Paris for a month to improve his French by reading, attending the theatre, music hall, Sorbonne lectures, and conversing.
+He stayed in Paris for a month to improve his French by reading, conversing, and attending the theatre, music halls and Sorbonne lectures.

-In April 1910, Mallory returned to Cambridge, contemplating his career prospects.
+In April 1910, Mallory returned to Cambridge, again considering his future career options.

 In May he took a temporary teaching post at the Royal Naval College, Dartmouth, which lasted two weeks.

-In July, Mallory received a letter from the headmaster of Charterhouse, an English public school, Gerald Henry Rendall, (Note: Gerald Henry Rendall was a cousin of Howard Rendall, the deputy headmaster of Winchester College.) offering a job teaching Latin, mathematics, history, and French, which Mallory accepted.
+In July, Mallory received a letter from Gerald Henry Rendall (Note: Gerald Henry Rendall was a cousin of Howard Rendall, the deputy headmaster of Winchester College.), headmaster of Charterhouse, an English public school, offering him a job teaching Latin, mathematics, history, and French, which Mallory accepted.

 1910–14: Charterhouse School

-"He was wasted at Charterhouse ... the boys generally despised him as neither a disciplinarian nor interested in cricket or football.
+"He was wasted at Charterhouse... the boys generally despised him as neither a disciplinarian nor interested in cricket or football.
 He tried to treat his classes in a friendly way, which puzzled and offended them because of the school tradition of concealed warfare between boys and masters."

-— —Robert Graves, one of Mallory's students at Charterhouse.
+— Robert Graves, one of Mallory's students at Charterhouse.